nemonik/hands-on-DevOps/readme.md

 4. Then click the Drone icon in the upper left of the page to return home.

-The `toolchain` vagrant's private key used to ssh into the it used to exists at

-`/vagrant/.vagrant/machines/toolchain/virtualbox/private_key`

-But it appears to move, but luckily vagrant has a command to find the key as we'll need to copy the private key to the root of the project.
-To find the key enter the following on your host meaning not inside a vagrant
+Vagrant has a command to tell us what private key is used to secure shell into each vagrant.
+Enter the following on your host meaning not inside a vagrant

 ```bash
 vagrant ssh-config toolchain